Aladhadh: Leadership

 Dr. Naim Aladhadh established the Human Rights Foundation in the University of North Wales in 1964.
 During the late seventies Naim Aladhadh was a leading figure in establishing the National Computer Center in Iraq ("Almarkaz Alqowmi Lilhasibat").
 He was also the Cochair of the Council for The Transfer of Technology.
-He founded the Iraqi NSA and the iraqi inetlligence service.
+He founded the Iraqi center for technical studies.
 His numerous contributions to Iraq's development earned him the fame name "aldoctor" meaning The Doctor.